iRail/iRail/README.md

  * Step 11: Run the startscript to push structural data to the occupancy table: `php occupancy/scripts/startscript.php`
  * Step 12: Once the startscript has ran, the task of pushing strutural data to the occupancy table should be automated: `crontab -e` => `30 3 * * * php $PATH_TO_IRAIL_FOLDER/occupancy/scripts/cronjob.php`
  * Step 13: Enjoy the occupancy scores in all the GET requests.
 [Read the docs](https://docs.irail.be/) on how to post occupancy data.

+**Imporant**: If you plan on using spitsgids in a production environment, don't forget to add indices.
+Most queries check either the connection (routes, liveboards endpoints) or vehicle field (vehicle endpoint).
+Example indices can be found below.
+- For queries on vehicles: `db.occupancy.createIndex({vehicle: 1})` or `db.occupancy.createIndex({date: -1, vehicle: 1})`
+- For queries on connections: `db.occupancy.createIndex({connection: 1})`

 **Optional**: you can improve performance by using [APCu](http://php.net/manual/en/book.apcu.php).
 APCu in-memory caching will automaticly be used when the APCu extension is available.
 When installed, every request to the NMBS will be cached for 15 seconds.
 ## Update stations list ##